 WHAT IS MATARIKI?

-“Matariki a time to remember and reflect”
+A time to remember and reflect

 Matariki was celebrated at the end of the summer harvest season, in the last days of May to early June, when Matariki appears in the tail of the Milky Way.
 The storehouses were filled with food, and the land was made ready for the next seasons planting.
 This was a time to foster unity and the meaning of whaanau (family).
 Whaanau took the opportunity to reflect on the past year and plan for the future: through whakapapa, songs, games, carving, weaving and historical stories.